mediachain/mediachain/rfc/mediachain-rfc-4.md

 At a fundamental level, the mediachain is an open, peer-to-peer system.
-Individual peers are free to write in any namespace they see fit in their local store, and they are futher free to publish their statements.
+Individual peers are free to write in any namespace they see fit in their local store, and they are further free to publish their statements.
 It is up to readers to decide whether statements from some source have any validity and thus choose whether to merge them in their own stores and republish in their feeds.